Glossary

 Colour Rendering Index (CRI)

-A quantitative measure of the ability of a light source to reproduce the colours of illuminated objects accurately in comparison to an ideal or natural light source.
+A quantitative measure of a light source's ability to reproduce the colours of illuminated objects accurately in comparison to an ideal or natural light source.

-The appearance of light colours of fluorescent lamps is based on a system defined by the International Electrical Commission (IEC); the reference to the colour temperature is related to the radiation of a black body of steel through a heating process.
-According to the different status, during the heating process, the temperature level is determined.
-The unit of colour temperature is Kelvin (K).
+A measure of a light source's hue, measured in Kelvin (K), based on a system defined by the International Electrical Commission (IEC).
+It relates to the radiation of a black body of steel as it is heated, with the temperature determining the light's colour.
 The scale for light sources intended for general lighting reaches from 2,000 to approximately 10,000 K.

 Cutting interval